Sudan military council says it foiled attempted military coup | DW | 11.07.2019

 Three-year 'sovereign council'

-The deal foresees a three-year 10-member "sovereign council" to be led first by the military and then civilians, leading to elections.
+The deal agreed by the military and civilian activists foresees an 11-member "sovereign council" serving for three years.
+It would first be directed by the military and then by civilians and would eventually lead the country to elections.

-Beneath the council, the deal also includes the formation of a technocratic government and an independent probe into recent violence.
+In addition to the council, the deal also calls for the formation of a technocratic government and an independent probe into recent violence.

-During the crackdown, protestors blamed Sudan's paramilitary Rapid Support Forces (RSF) led by General Mohamed Hamdan Dagalo.
+During the crackdown, protesters blamed Sudan's paramilitary Rapid Support Forces (RSF) led by General Mohamed Hamdan Dagalo.

-Sudan, a country of 40 million and a gateway between Africa and the Middle East, has long attracted foreign powers, including wealthy Gulf stes, vying for influence.
+Sudan, a country of 40 million and a gateway between Africa and the Middle East, has long attracted foreign powers, including wealthy Gulf states, vying for influence.

+Professor David Shinn, a former US diplomat who served in Sudan and then Ethiopia until 1999, told Al-Jazeera television early Friday, that it was "imperative" that powers, including the EU, China and Russia, ensured that the deal was implemented.

 ipj/sms (AFP; AP, Reuters)